kaechele/docker-pdns/README.md

 PowerDNS server is configurable via env vars.
 Every variable starting with `PDNS_` will be inserted into `/etc/pdns/pdns.conf` conf file in the following way: prefix `PDNS_` will be stripped and every `_` will be replaced with `-`.
 For example, from above mysql config, `PDNS_gmysql_host=mysql` will became `gmysql-host=mysql` in `/etc/pdns/pdns.conf` file.
 This way, you can configure PowerDNS server any way you need within a `docker run` command.

-There is also a `SUPERMASTER_IPS` env var supported, which can be used to configure supermasters for slave dns server.
-[Docs](https://doc.powerdns.com/md/authoritative/modes-of-operation/#supermaster-automatic-provisioning-of-slaves).
+There is also a `SUPERMASTER_IPS` env var supported, which can be used to configure autoprimaries for secondary dns server.
+[Docs](https://doc.powerdns.com/authoritative/modes-of-operation.html#autoprimary-automatic-provisioning-of-secondaries).
 Multiple ip addresses separated by space should work.

-You can find [here](https://doc.powerdns.com/md/authoritative/) all available settings.
+You can find all available settings in the [Authoritative Server Settings](https://doc.powerdns.com/authoritative/settings.html) section of the PowerDNS documentation.

 ### Examples

-Master server with API enabled and with one slave server configured:
+Primary server with API enabled and with one secondary server configured:
 ```
-docker run -d -p 53:53 -p 53:53/udp --name pdns-master \
+docker run -d -p 53:53 -p 53:53/udp --name pdns-primary \
   --hostname ns1.example.com --link mariadb:mysql \
-  -e PDNS_master=yes \
+  -e PDNS_primary=yes \
   -e PDNS_api=yes \
   -e PDNS_api_key=secret \
   -e PDNS_webserver=yes \